Skip to main content Skip to footer

 If you've read any manufacturing blogs or publications lately, you will have seen a lot of the same buzzwords pop up again and again.
 Industry 4.0, Industrial Internet of Things, Additive Manufacturing, Smart Factory, etc. It's a lot to take in and all very confusing for small manufacturers who are just trying to stay afloat in the hyper-digital post-COVID world.
 It's no wonder that Small and Medium Manufacturers (SMMs) lag behind their larger counterparts when it comes to Manufacturing Digitization.

 Thankfully, the path to digitization is more manageable than many SMM operators think.
 Many SMMs are already on that path without even realizing it.
-Through the strategic deployment of Industrial PCs and Rugged Industrial Tablets, alongside other digital tech, you can bring your business into the future of manufacturing.
+Through the strategic deployment of Rugged Mini PCs and Rugged Industrial Tablets, alongside other digital tech, you can bring your business into the future of manufacturing.

 Small Manufacturers Lag Behind